probabl-ai/skore/CONTRIBUTING.rst

 - They are classified in subcategories.
 - They should be written in a python script (`.py`), with cells marked by `# %%`, to separate code cells and markdown cells, as they will be rendered as notebooks (`.ipynb`).
 - The file should start with a docstring giving the example title.
 - No example should require to have large files stored in this repository.
-For example, no dataset should be stored, it should be downloaded in the script.
+For example, no dataset should be downloaded in the script.
 - When built (using `make html` for example), these examples will automatically be converted into rst files in the `sphinx/auto_examples` subfolder.
 This subfolder is listed in the gitignore and cannot be pushed.

+Guidelines for creating effective examples:

+1. **Types of examples**:
+   - **Doctests**: Use these in API documentation for demonstrating simple usage patterns.
+   - **User guide examples**: Create comprehensive examples that demonstrate functionality in real-world contexts.

+2. **Small features**: For minor features (like a confusion matrix plot), don't create standalone examples.
+Instead, incorporate these into existing relevant documentation where they make sense contextually.

+3. **Example content**: Focus on demonstrating the core concept rather than exhaustively listing all possible arguments.
+Show the global idea of how to use the feature effectively.

+4. **Dataset selection**:
+   - Use meaningful, realistic datasets (not synthetic data with artificially high scores)
+   - Ensure examples execute efficiently (under a few minutes)
+   - Prefer built-in or easily downloadable datasets
+   - If downloading data, include clear code for this process

 Contributing to the README
 --------------------------